Refining two-loop corrections to trilinear Higgs couplings in the Two-Higgs-Doublet Model: Phenomenological impact on di-Higgs production

 The differential cross-sections for these two BPs are shown in \cref{fig:hh} as a function of the di-Higgs invariant mass $m_{hh}$.
 The blue dotted, yellow dashed and red solid curves correspond to the predictions obtained with the trilinear scalar couplings computed at tree level, one loop and two loops (respectively).
 Results for the total cross-sections, using trilinear scalar couplings at different orders, are provided in the upper right corners of both plots.

-As observed already e.g.\ in Refs.~\cite{Heinemeyer:2024hxa,Braathen:2025qxf}, the inclusion of loop corrections to the trilinear scalar couplings (i.e.\ the change from the blue dotted to the yellow dashed lines) has a drastic impact on the $m_{hh}$ distributions in scenarios with alignment like those considered here.
-The large BSM effects in $\kappa_\lambda$ significantly modify the interference pattern between the box and SM-like triangle diagrams near the di-Higgs production threshold at $m_{hh}\gtrsim 250\text{ GeV}$.
+As observed already e.g.\ in Refs.~\cite{Heinemeyer:2024hxa,Braathen:2025qxf}, the inclusion of loop corrections to the trilinear scalar couplings (i.e.\ the change from the blue dotted to the yellow dashed lines) can have a drastic impact on the $m_{hh}$ distributions, also in scenarios with alignment like those considered here.\footnote{We note that in Refs.~\cite{Heinemeyer:2024hxa,Braathen:2025qxf}, the differential distributions were studied with full one-loop calculations of the trilinear scalar couplings, not making any simplifying approximations (like $m_h\to 0$ or the gaugeless limit).
+Large effects were also found for points away from the alignment limit, see e.g.\ Ref.~\cite{Braathen:2025qxf}.} The large BSM effects in $\kappa_\lambda$ significantly modify the interference pattern between the box and SM-like triangle diagrams near the di-Higgs production threshold at $m_{hh}\gtrsim 250\text{ GeV}$.
 Furthermore, the non-zero value of $\lambda_{hhH}$ generated at the loop level leads to the appearance of a resonant contribution (with a dip-peak structure) around $m_{hh}=m_H$.

 The inclusion of the dominant two-loop corrections to the trilinear couplings does not lead to a new qualitative change of the distributions, although it has a notable impact at the quantitative level.
 Most significantly, the two-loop corrections further increase the BSM deviation in $\kappa_\lambda$, which causes an extra shift of the location of the maximal destructive interference between box and triangle contributions towards higher values of $m_{hh}$ (i.e.\ away from the threshold).
-The impact of the two-loop corrections on the resonance is less pronounced, especially for BP1, although for BP2, the width and height of the peak are affected by the $\sim 30\%$ decrease in $\lambda_{hhH}$.
+The impact of the two-loop corrections on the resonance is less pronounced, especially for BP1, although for BP2 the width and height of the peak are affected by the $\sim 30\%$ decrease in $\lambda_{hhH}$.

 The impact of the two-loop corrections to $\lambda_{hhh}$ and $\lambda_{hhH}$ on the total cross-sections is of the order of $-20\%$ for BP1 and of $-37\%$ for BP2.
 This can be understood from the combined decreases caused by the change of the interference pattern\footnote{We recall in this context that the minimum of the di-Higgs cross-section predictions with floating $\kappa_\lambda$ occurs around $\kappa_\lambda\sim 2-2.5$~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.} at the threshold --- which is most pronounced for BP1 --- and the effect on the resonant peak --- which is largest in BP2.
 Overall, these results again indicate the perturbative convergence of the calculations, but also still demonstrate the relevance of including higher-order corrections to trilinear scalar coupling in precision predictions for the Higgs pair production process.